 We make significant capital expenditures in order to service the demand of our customers, which are primarily focused on investments in advanced packaging and test equipment.
-During the three months ended March 31, 2022, our capital expenditures totaled \$158.2 million.
+During the six months ended June 30, 2022, our capital expenditures totaled \$340.2 million.

-We expect that our 2022 capital expenditures will be approximately \$950 million, approximately \$100 million of which we expect to spend on construction of our new Vietnam factory.
+We expect that our 2022 capital expenditures will be approximately \$950 million, approximately \$100 million of which we expect to spend on the construction of our new Vietnam factory.
 Ultimately, the amount of our 2022 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand, equipment lead times and the availability of cash flows from operations or financing.

-In addition, we are subject to risks associated with our capital expenditures, including those discussed in the "Risk Factors" section in Part II, Item 1A of this Form 10-Q under the caption "Capital Expenditures - We Make Substantial Investments in Equipment and Facilities to Support the Demand of Our Customers, Which May Adversely Affect Our Business if the Demand of Our Customers Does Not Develop as We Expect or Is Adversely Affected."
+In addition, we are subject to risks associated with our capital expenditures, including those discussed in the "Risk Factors" section in Part II, Item 1A of this Form 10-Q under the caption "We make substantial investments in equipment and facilities to support the demand of our customers, which may materially and adversely affect our business if the demand of our customers does not develop as we expect or is adversely affected."